BoG-Dev-Bootcamp-S24/bootcamp-s24/README.md

 # bootcamp-s24

-# Fall 23 Dev Bootcamp Exercises
+# Spring 24 Dev Bootcamp Exercises
-This repository contains all the exercises and resources needed for the Fall 2023 Dev Bootcamp.
+This repository contains all the exercises and resources needed for the Spring 2024 Dev Bootcamp.

 ## Submitting Projects & Exercises
 Throughout this bootcamp, bootcampers will submit projects and exercises through GitHub.
 We will utilize GitHub Organizations to make this happen.